concrete-mixer/cm-rpi-docker-internet/README.md

 # Security

-The conf/icecast2.xml file provides a default username and password.
-If you ever expose your Pi to the internet you should rebuild the docker image and specify secure credentials for all connections (including those used by darkice).
+The `conf/icecast2.xml` file provides a default username and password.
+If you ever expose your Pi to the internet you should fork this repo, and specify secure credentials in `conf/icecast2.xml` and `conf/darkice.cfg` for all connections (including those used by darkice).

 # See also